 Incentives for Renters and Landlords

 While some actions are easier for homeowners, such as installing rooftop solar and electric appliances, there are actions renters can take as well, such as subscribing to community solar, seeking energy assistance, replacing lightbulbs with LEDs, and considering an electric vehicle.
 RainScapes rebate and flood mitigation programs are available for multifamily properties, nonprofits, and places of worship, which benefits the wider community.
 Recycling, community gardening, and composting are actions that anyone can take.
+Community solar is another option for anyone purchasing electricity.

 These resources can help renters work with their property managers and landlords for advanced energy efficiency by installing electric appliances and onsite solar and EV chargers: